Roof Replacement in Geneva

 - Replacing roof flashing - Roof flashing plays a critical role in protecting a building from moisture damage.
 For this reason, roof flashing should be inspected several times a year to make sure it's in good condition.
 Some flashing is made from aluminum or copper, while other flashing is made from rubber or plastic sheet material.
 When new roofing is installed, some types of roof flashing can remain in place, while other types of roof flashing must be replaced.
 For example, old step flashing is usually replaced, while the counterflashing used on chimneys is typically reused.
 Valley flashing is usually replaced.

 The type of roofing, the design of your roof and other factors determine how long a new roof will last.
 But here’s one thing you can count on: Roofing materials are much better today than they were 20 years ago.
 For example, some premium-grade asphalt shingles carry 50-year manufacturer’s warranties.
 Other roofing products (flashing, waterproof membranes and sealants) have also been significantly improved.

 While roof repair might work to fix minor issues, an old roof or a roof that has significant damage may need to be replaced.
 There are many reasons for a new roof, and we can help you decide if now is the right time for it.

-If you think it might be time to have your roof replaced, call Marshall Exteriors at 1-855-237-7177 or get an online quote to have your roof inspected by one of our experts.
-We work throughout The Greater Finger Lakes Area, including Canandaigua, Fairport, Newark, Geneva, Geneva, Fairport, Newark, Canandaigua and many surrounding areas.
+If you think it might be time to have your roof replaced, contact Marshall Exteriors, LLC at (315) 322-9686 to have your roof inspected by one of our experts.
+We work throughout Geneva, Rochester, and surrounding areas.